The Picnic Train

 The Picnic Train is a non-profit organisation dedicated to operating heritage steam train tours across New South Wales, Australia.
-It operates heritage steam locomotives 5917 and R766.
+Based in Sydney, it operates heritage steam locomotives 5917, R766, and 3112.

 History

 In 2018 the 5917 Syndicate (owners of steam locomotive 5917, who has previous operated the locomotive with the Lachlan Valley Railway Society) decided to form a new rail tour organisation, The Picnic Train, with the 59 class as its centrepiece, to capture a slice of the growing rail tourism market and encourage future generations of railway heritage enthusiasts.

 The Picnic Train officially came into being in 2019 and since that time has operated regular steam train tours across New South Wales, including its popular day tours from Sydney - Kiama Picnic Train, Moss Vale Picnic Train, Blue Mountains Picnic Train, and Hunter Valley Picnic Train, plus local tours in regional centres, including the Illawarra, Hunter Valley, Southern Highlands, Riverina, and Canberra in the Australian Capital Territory.